 Following the beer therapy, guests can add on an optional 15- or 30-minute zero-gravity chair massage—and they should.
 The zero-gravity chair puts you in a neutral body posture and reclines so your spine is parallel to the floor with your legs elevated above your heart while rollers and air compression perform a customized head-to-toe massage.“Before it starts the massage, the chair detects your acupressure points and adjusts itself to your body.
 No two massages are the same,” French says.

-The beer therapy rooms can be booked online for $89 to $130 for one person or $119 to $180 for two people.
+The beer therapy rooms can be booked online for $159 for one person or $219 for the two-person date night package, which includes a $30 beverage credit or bottle of Crémant D’Alsace.
 Add a chair massage to your booking for $20–$30 (30 minutes).
-Those wanting only a chair massage can stop by the Beer Spa anytime.
-With COVID-19 restrictions in place, the taproom is only available to those with a therapy room appointment or those coming in for a chair massage.
+Those wanting only a chair massage can stop by anytime.
+The Beer Spa also recently launched cosmetic mini-bars in the therapy rooms, with an assortment of add-on experiences like beer hair masks, CBD face masks, and hops-infused beard oil.